Johannes Høsflot Klæbo: Personal life

 Klæbo was born in Oslo, the capital of Norway.
 He lived there until he was five years old before he and his family moved to Trondheim.
 He grew up there and still lives there today.
 Klæbo is very close to his family and spends a lot of time with them.
 His father, Haakon Klæbo, is his manager and his grandfather, Kåre Høsflot, is his coach.

 Outside sports, Klæbo and his younger brother, Ola, run a YouTube channel where they upload weekly vlogs about Klæbo's everyday life as an athlete.
 He started his channel because he wanted people to see what cross-country skiers do outside competitions and off-season.
 His siblings help him out by editing and translating the videos.
 As of October 2019, Klæbo has over 102,000 subscribers on his YouTube channel and totals over 12 million views from over 100 videos.

 He was a part of Norway's elite sprint team until mid-2019, when he became a part of Norway's men's elite allround team.
 He switched back to the elite sprint team before the 2020–21 FIS Cross-Country World Cup season.

-Klæbo was given a non-custodial prison sentence of 16 days and a fine of NOK 10,000 by Sør-Trøndelag district court on 5 March 2019, following a road traffic accident on 12 December 2018, where he collided with a stationary car at a pedestrian crossing.
+In March 2019, Klæbo was sentenced to 16 days of non-custodial prison and was fined 10,000 Norwegian kroner for causing a collision on 12 December 2018 that injured a twelve-year-old girl.
+He allegedly failed to notice that a car had stopped at a pedestrian crossing, then drove into the car, which in turn hit the girl.
+He was also disqualified from skiing for nine months.